Shop

 Paraprofessionals are such a valuable asset in the special education classroom setting, but it's important to know how to best utilize their skills and strengths.

-Here are some Dos and Don'ts to keep in mind when working with paraprofessionals in the resource room.
+Here are some Dos and Don'ts to keep in mind when working with special education paraprofessionals in the resource room.

 Working with Paraprofessionals – Do More of This

 Get to know your paraprofessional and build a rapport.
-If you're feeling nervous about this, chances are – so are your paraprofessionals!
-Take the time to get to know them and build a positive relationship.
-This will make it easier to communicate effectively and work together as a team.
+If you're feeling nervous about this, chances are – so are the paraprofessionals!
+Take the time to get to know each other and build a positive relationship.
+These tips are the best ways to communicate effectively and work together as a team.

 Working with Paraprofessionals – Don't Do This!

 Don't forget they are trained professionals who have a lot to offer in terms of knowledge and expertise.
-I know you'll treat them with respect, but I also like to make sure other staff around us do the same.
+I know you'll treat them with respect, but I also like to make sure other school personnel across educational settings do the same.

 Don't micromanage.
 It is important to give paraprofessionals the autonomy to do their job.
 Micromanaging feels pretty frustrating and definitely does NOT lead to more effective outcomes.
 If you're feeling the need to micromanage, ask yourself why.
-Is there a training or conversation that's been overlooked?
+Is there additional training or a crucial conversation that's been overlooked?
 What's missing that's creating this situation?

 Don't be afraid to ask for help.
-If you're feeling overwhelmed or like you're in over your head, reach out to the paraprofessional for help!
-That's what they're there for!
-It's hard to ask for help, but let's these angels in disguise provide a helping hand!
+If you're feeling overwhelmed or like classroom control is slipping beyond your control, reach out to the paraprofessional for help!
+That's what they're there for.
+It can feel hard to ask for help, but let these angels in disguise provide a helping hand!

 What do you think?
 Do you agree or disagree with the dos and don'ts?